Bush Weighs In On Trump Presidency, Calling Press 'Indispensable To Democracy'

 Bush was on the set to talk about his newest paintings, featuring the faces of wounded warriors.
 They have been collected in a book called Portraits of Courage: A Commander in Chief's Tribute to America's Warriors.

-Today Show host Matt Lauer started by asking about the division in the country following the brutal 2016 presidential campaign, and about how the transition to President Trump compared to when Bush took office after the controversial 2001 election when the outcome was finally decided by the U.S. Supreme Court.
+Today Show host Matt Lauer started by asking about the division in the country following the brutal 2016 presidential campaign, and about how the transition to President Trump compared to when Bush took office after the controversial 2001 election.
 (In both cases, the loser of the popular vote won in the Electoral College.)
 Bush responded that it's hard to compare: "One thing's for certain though, the job's a tough job."
 But the former president did say that healing divisions requires a lot of people coming together to unite the country — the clear implication being that the president plays a role in that.

 Bush said that you have to take President Trump at his word that he wants to unify people.
 He also stressed that it's early in his term; Trump has only been in office a little more than a month.